Dr. Wan-Chi Su, Piano

 Benjamin Pasternack

-Praised by The American Scholar for her "sensitivity and imagination," pianist Wan-Chi Su has captivated audiences as a soloist and chamber musician across Asia, Europe, and the United States.
-She has performed in prestigious venues such as Weill Recital Hall at Carnegie Hall in New York, Salle Cortot in Paris, and the Taiwan National Concert Hall.
+Praised by The American Scholar for her “sensitivity and imagination,” pianist Wan-Chi Su has captivated audiences across Asia, Europe, and the United States.
+She has appeared in distinguished venues including Weill Recital Hall at Carnegie Hall, the Millennium Stage at the Kennedy Center, Washington National Cathedral, Joseph Meyerhoff Symphony Hall in Baltimore, Salle Cortot in Paris, and the Taiwan National Concert Hall.

-Dr. Su’s repertoire spans the full range of classical music, and she is a passionate advocate for contemporary composers.
-She has premiered works by Jordan Chase, William Weigel, and Aaron Malone, and has collaborated with renowned composers including George Walker, Curt Cacioppo, Binna Kim, and Ying-Chen Kao.
-In addition to her work as a pianist, Dr. Su has served as organist at Memorial Episcopal Church in Baltimore since 2022.
-She is also on the faculties of Georgetown University and Loyola University Maryland, while maintaining an active private studio.
+A passionate advocate for contemporary music, Dr. Su has premiered numerous works and collaborated with composers including George Walker, Aaron Jay Kernis, and Binna Kim.
+In addition to her work as a pianist, she has served as organist at Memorial Episcopal Church in Baltimore since 2022.
+She is on the faculties of Georgetown University and Loyola University Maryland and maintains a private teaching studio.
+She has served as a faculty artist at the Rushmore Music Festival, where she taught and performed, and is the Artistic Director of Chamber Music in Historic Landmarks, a concert series in partnership with Manor Mill in Monkton, Maryland.

-Her accolades include first prizes in the Taiwan Cultural Cup Invitational Piano Competition and the Taiwan National Student Music Competition in Piano.
-She has been a semi-finalist in the San Jose International Piano Competition, the Art of Duo Competition, and the Liszt-Garrison Duo Competition, and a finalist in the Harrison L. Winter Piano Concerto Competition.
-She has appeared at festivals including the Taos School of Music, the Beethoven Institute, and the Paris Piano Program.
+Her accolades include top prizes in the Taiwan Cultural Cup Invitational and the Taiwan National Student Music Competition.
+She has appeared at festivals such as the Taos School of Music, the Beethoven Institute, and the Paris Piano Program.